tiny0little/handy-python/README.md

-a collection of python scripts for education
+a collection of handy utilities